- Contact Information

 3310 Holdrege Street

-Hi, I'm Marv Carlson, research geologist and professor in the School of Natural Resources.
+Hi, I'm Marv Carlson, professor emeritus and research geologist in the School of Natural Resources.

 My appointment is in the Conservation and Survey Division, the state geological, geographic, water and soil survey.
 My research and service interests are in stratigraphy (layers of rock or sediment), tectonics (the structure of the Earth's crust), mineral resources, the developmental stresses on resources and geologic history.
 More specifically, my research has dealt with oil and gas exploration and recovery, waste disposal siting, Precambrian and Lower Paleozoic stratigraphy (from about 4 billion to 360 million years ago), and older groundwater reservoirs, such as the Dakota aquifer of eastern and north-central Nebraska.